achmadsholehudin/k8s-monitoring-stack/README.md

 You can start by copying the example template:
 ```
 cp custom-values.yaml.example custom-values.yaml
+echo "custom-values.yaml" >> .gitignore
 ```
+⚠️ Note: `custom-values.yaml` is ignored from Git tracking to protect sensitive data (like admin passwords).
 Then, edit the file according to your environment:
 ```
 namespace: